Are we looking at the next big move in V.F. Corporation (VFC)?

 Sponsored

-The stock witnessed a -25.75% gain in the last 1 month and extending the period to 3 months gives it a -38.14%, and is 4.27% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.93% over the week and 4.32% over the month.
+The stock witnessed a -22.14% gain in the last 1 month and extending the period to 3 months gives it a -38.53%, and is -5.72% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 4.26% over the week and 4.46% over the month.

 V.F.
 Corporation is expected to release its quarterly report on 01/27/2023.The EPS is expected to grow by 242.40% this year.